Nepalese non-government organisations in Hong Kong: Leisure

 Mainly four kinds of sport associations are founded by Nepalese in Hong Kong to cater Nepalese needs: football, tennis, taekwondo and bodybuilding.

-For football, Hong Kong Nepalese Football Association (HKNFA) aims at promoting football within the Nepalese communities in Hong Kong, especially among the youth.
-Deurali Football Club is one of the football clubs under HKNFA.
+For football, Hong Kong Integrated Nepalese Society Limited (HINS) aims at promoting football within the Nepalese communities in Hong Kong, especially among the youth.
+Deurali Football Club is one of the football clubs under HINS.
 It encourages Nepalese youth to play football and makes a pure Nepalese Football Team participate in the Hong Kong League.
 For tennis, Hong Kong Nepalese Tennis Society is founded to gather Nepalese tennis fans in Hong Kong and organises tennis competitions.
 Furthermore, Hong Kong Nepalese Taekwondo Association aims at fostering friendship between Taekwondo players of various races and holds up-grading tests for members.
 Lastly, the Hong Kong Nepal Bodybuilding Association is active in holding conventions, press conferences and Mr. Nepal - Hong Kong China Bodybuilding Championships.

 Moreover, there is a music organisation, Hong Kong Nepalese Rock Forum, which enables its members to share musical information and promotes young Nepalese music talents.